Who can request a birth record?

 - Sign the Application

-- Enclose a copy of a valid driver’s license or State ID. *Record will be mailed to the address on the ID only
+- Enclose a copy of a valid driver’s license or State ID.

 - Enclose a Money Order or Cashier’s Check payable to the Emmet County Clerk.